rishabhshah13/aitourguide/README.md

-Here's the updated README with the step to download and run a llama file:
+Here's the updated README with instructions on how to run the project both with and without Docker:

 ---